-Repositories contain package tar files and are the primary vehicle for organizing and distributing packages.
+Repositories are the primary vehicle for organizing and distributing packages.
+These are views of the data that your client (R, BiocManager, pip, etc.) uses to find and install packages.
 For more information on packages and repositories see the Package Ecosystem section.

 RSPM supports repositories of three types:

 - R - A CRAN-like repository for R packages.
 This is the default repository type.

 - Bioconductor - A repository for Bioconductor R packages that supports use by BiocManager.